LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/what-are-modules.rst

 The result is a mammoth program that contains thousands of lines of code.
 How would this impact debugging?
 How about keeping the code DRY?
 Do any of the features overlap?
-How easy is it to add new features?\
+How easy is it to add new features?

 Why Use Modules
 ----------------

 Modules help us keep our project organized.
-If we find a bug in the quiz part of our program, then we can focus our attention on the quiz module rather than the entire collection of code.
+If we find a bug in the quiz part of our program, then we can focus our attention on the quiz module rather than the entire codebase.

 Modules also save us effort in other projects - another example of the DRY concept.
 We have already practiced condensing repetitive tasks into loops or